Misunderstanding (Genesis song): Tour information

 The song was featured on the U.S. leg of the Duke Tour of 1980, and was also featured on tours to promote future albums Abacab and Genesis.
-Despite its commercial success, it was dropped from the setlists of all the later tours until 2021.
-However a verse was sung sometimes in the We Can't Dance Tour's "Old Medley."
+Despite its commercial success, it was dropped from the setlists of all the later tours until 2021, but a verse was sung sometimes in the We Can't Dance Tour's "Old Medley."
 Collins also played the song in its entirety with a horn section in the U.S. during his First Final Farewell Tour in 2004.
 The song returned to live performance at the opening night of the North American leg of The Last Domino? tour at Chicago's United Center on November 15, 2021.